General information about kidney masses and renal cell cancer

 - Renal cell cancer can recur (come back) many years after initial treatment.

-After renal cell cancer has been diagnosed, tests are done to find out if cancer cells have spread within the kidney or to other parts of the body.
+After the diagnosis of renal cell cancer, tests are done to find out if cancer cells have spread within the kidney or to other parts of the body.

 The process used to find out if cancer has spread within the kidney or to other parts of the body is called staging.
 The information gathered from the staging process determines the stage of the disease.
 It is important to know the stage in order to plan treatment.
-The following tests and procedures may be used in the staging process:
+The following tests and procedures are useful in the staging process:

 - CT scan (CAT scan): Because kidney cancer can spread to other body parts, CT scans of chest and other areas may be performed as part of your “staging workup”